USS Wisconsin (BB-64): After the Korean War (1952–1981)

-On 27 May, Rear Admiral L.S.
-Parks relieved Rear Admiral Crommelin as Commander, BatDiv 2.
+On 27 May, Rear Admiral Lewis S. Parks relieved Rear Admiral Crommelin as commander, BatDiv 2.
 Departing Norfolk on 19 June, the battleship, over the ensuing weeks, conducted a midshipman training cruise through the Panama Canal to South American waters, and reached Valparaiso on 3 July.
 Eight days later, the battleship headed back to the Panama Canal and the Atlantic.

 After exercises at Guantánamo Bay and off Culebra, Wisconsin reached Norfolk on 5 August and conducted local operations that lasted into September.
 She then participated in NATO exercises, which took her across the North Atlantic to the British Isles.